kairosdb/metrics4j/README.md

  * report a metric to more than one timeseries backend
  * have an application report to something besides prometheus

-on an application already deployed in production?
+All of the above on an application already deployed in production?
 Then this library is for your (or the developers that wrote the application)

 ## Philosophy of using Metrics4j